sentientmachine/Cheatsheets/README.markdown

 # Swag images

-A man's beard must reach at least his nipples, and be at least 5% cheetos, to qualify for a full compilation of Gentoo from source.
+A man's beard must reach at least his nipples, and be at least 5% cheetos, to successfully compile the Gentoo OS from source.
 Check it: dual stacked Nvidia 2080TI GPU's.

-Good Decisions per sec equals money.
+Good enough (and provably so) decisions per second, is exchangable for money.
+Double up case airflow, these produce 115 Centigrade in a second of full tilt.

 ![Alt text](./erics_gpu_gentoo_neofetch_graphic.jpg?raw=true "")